ietf-wg-asdf/sdf-protocol-mapping/draft-mohan-asdf-sdf-protocol-mapping.md

 ~~~ cddl
 {::include cddl/http-protocol-map.cddl}
 ~~~
-{: #httpmap1 title="CDDL definition for HTTP OpenAPI Protocol Mapping for properties, actions, and events"}
+{: #httpmap1 title="CDDL definition for HTTP Protocol Mapping for properties, actions, and events"}

 Where: